Suzette Quintanilla: 2010-2019

-Following a January 2017 announcement that news anchor María Celeste Arrarás was developing a television series based on her 1997 book, Selena's Secret, Suzette publicly denounced the project on Instagram.
-She criticized Arrarás as being disingenuous and claimed the book was filled with fabrications, asserting that its primary source was the woman responsible for Selena's death.
-In March 2018, reusable Selena-themed bags featuring designs created by Suzette were sold at H-E-B stores.
-Some proceeds benefited the Selena Foundation and the Boys & Girls Clubs of America, selling out in hours.
-In April, Stripes stores launched a limited edition line of Selena commemorative collectible cups across locations in Texas and Louisiana.
-Suzette collaborated on the design process, and some proceeds supported the Selena Foundation.
-Stripes released three new designs by Suzette in February 2019, and two new designs by Suzette in February 2020.
+After a January 2017 announcement that news anchor María Celeste Arrarás was developing a television series based on her 1997 book, Selena's Secret, Suzette denounced the project on Instagram.
+She called Arrarás disingenuous and said that the book was filled with fabrications, with its primary source the woman responsible for Selena's death.
+In March 2018, reusable Selena-themed bags with designs by Suzette were sold at H-E-B stores.
+Some proceeds benefited the Selena Foundation and the Boys & Girls Clubs of America, and the bags sold out within hours.
+In April, Stripes stores launched a limited-edition line of Selena commemorative collectible cups across Texas and Louisiana.
+Suzette collaborated with the design, and some proceeds supported the Selena Foundation.
+Stripes released three new designs by Suzette in February 2019, and two new designs by her in February 2020.

-On December 12, 2018, Netflix announced the development of Selena: The Series, a biographical drama created in collaboration with the Quintanilla family.
-It was executive produced by Suzette and Abraham and its writer Moisés Zamora, as well as Jaime Davila, Rico Martinez, and Simran A. Singh.
-Suzette met Noemi Gonzalez, who was cast to portray her.
-However, Suzette was not allowed on set due to the COVID-19 pandemic.
-Suzette and Abraham were sued for $1 million by Moctesuma Esparza, producer of the Selena (1997) film.
-Esparza believed the Netflix series violated a contract he had signed with Abraham in 1995, which granted him exclusive rights to Selena's story.
-Following the series release, it ranked at number one on Netflix in the United States, Mexico, and throughout Central and South America.
-Critics and fans felt that Selena: The Series sidelined its titular character, focusing instead on the patriarchs in the Quintanilla family, while fans criticized the casting choice of Serratos.
-Suzette asked Serratos whether she had anticipated the controversy surrounding her casting as Selena.
-Serratos responded affirmatively, noting that her husband questioned whether she should accept the role.
-Despite knowing the potential backlash, Suzette admired Serratos's willingness to take on the challenge, calling her a "fierce Latina".
-In response to criticism following the series' release, Suzette stated that she would never apologize for the decisions she makes alongside her family regarding how they honor and represent Selena's legacy.
+Netflix announced the development of Selena: The Series, a biographical drama created in collaboration with the Quintanilla family, on December 12, 2018.
+The series was executive-produced by Suzette and Abraham and its writer, Moisés Zamora, Jaime Davila, Rico Martinez, and Simran A. Singh.
+Suzette met Noemi Gonzalez, who was cast to play her, but was not allowed on set due to the COVID-19 pandemic.
+She and Abraham were sued for $1 million by Moctesuma Esparza, producer of the Selena (1997) film.
+Esparza believed that the Netflix series violated a 1995 contract he signed with Abraham, giving him exclusive rights to Selena's story.
+The series ranked number one on Netflix in the United States, Mexico, and throughout Central and South America.
+Critics and fans felt that Selena: The Series sidelined its main character (focusing on the Quintanilla patriarchs), and fans criticized Serratos's casting.
+Suzette asked Serratos if she had anticipated controversy about her casting as Selena.
+Serratos said yes, noting that her husband questioned whether she should accept the role.
+Despite the potential backlash, Suzette admired Serratos's willingness to take on the challenge and called her a "fierce Latina".
+In response to criticism after the series' release, she said that she would never apologize for decisions she made with her family about representing Selena's legacy.